FetchResponse

 Method:

-stringThe HTTP method of the request that caused the error.
+stringThe HTTP method of the request that caused the response.
 Must be one of the methods of the path defined in the schema.

 -